South Florida Dog Bite Attorneys

 We advise against speaking with anyone other than your attorney when it comes to your medical treatment and injuries.
 Most importantly, do not sign anything that the dog owner may give you, and do not put anything in writing to the owner either.

-If you or a loved one has suffered serious injuries from a dog attack and would like to learn more about your legal rights, please contact Zimmerman & Frachtman by calling (954) 509-1900 or calling toll free at (800) 886-LAWS to schedule a meeting with a South Florida dog bite attorney.
+If you or a loved one has suffered serious injuries from a dog attack and would like to learn more about your legal rights, please contact Zimmerman & Frachtman by calling (954) 509-1900 to schedule a meeting with a South Florida dog bite attorney.
 We offer free consultations and charge you only if we win your case.